HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **method** Synonym for (virtual) member function.
 N
 -
+**namespace** Defines a named scope.
+Makes it possible to differentiate classes, variables, functions etc from different libraries that could happen to have the same name.
 **null pointer** A pointer that currently do not point at anything.
 O
 -